teor2345/Elections2018/ElectionsACTDisclosure.md

 voters and their votes from previous elections (2001-2016).

+## Background

+> At the 2016 election, the Commission built upon the achievements of the 2012
+> election.
+Of particular note was the upgrade of the electronic polling place
+> management system, incorporating the networked marking of names of voters on
+> electronic electoral rolls across all polling places and electronic
+> transmission of results on polling night, and the provision of electronic
+> voting to around 1 in 3 of all ACT voters.

+Source: [Report on the ACT Legislative Assembly Election 2016], Page 1

+[Report on the ACT Legislative Assembly Election 2016]: https://www.elections.act.gov.au/__data/assets/pdf_file/0016/1044016/Report-on-the-ACT-Legislative-Assembly-Election-2016.pdf "Report on the ACT Legislative Assembly Election 2016"

 ## Vulnerability Summary

 Three related vote disclosure vulnerabilities exist in the ACT's election